Portify/kiko-now/_posts/2020-01-16-Saving-in-the-New-Year.md

 ###  4. Find creative ways to minimise your expenditure and avoid impulse spending

 Don’t just minimise your expenditure - try to focus specifically on the areas of over-indulgence.
 We’ve warned you!
-[A research study conducted by Whistle estimates that a whopping 60-70% of what we purchase in stores is unplanned.](https://www.whistl.co.uk) Don’t get caught out by the tantalising offers on shelves when you go shopping - you got caught out in December already!
+[A research study conducted by Whistle estimates that a whopping 60-70% of what we purchase in stores is unplanned.](https://www.whistl.co.uk) Don’t get caught out by the tantalising offers on shelves when you go shopping - you already got caught out in December!
 Plan and account for everything you intend to buy.

 That means you might just have to put your UberEats account on lockdown for a month and opt to meal prep ahead of work, school or other commitments.
 If you spent a lot on clothes and accessories - it might just be your month to find out how many ways you can style those three coats you own differently each day.